“Winning has turned everything upside down. I ended up with five agent offers – honestly, I never thought that would happen.”

 Everyone I met on the night was so kind and generous.
 Not least Laura Williams, the judge, who had driven from London against all odds, defying broken down trains, the stifling heat and a very painful wisdom tooth (she was in A & E two days later) to get there.
 Afterwards, on Twitter the next day, loads of previous BNA participants were tweeting congrats and my phone didn’t stop buzzing all weekend.

 When I learnt that Joanna Barnard had given my book a “golden ticket” (meaning that it got on the long list automatically) I was really touched.
-All I have ever wanted was for someone to read The Pear Drum and enjoy it.
+All I have ever wanted was for someone to read Cuckoo and enjoy it.
 That meant so very much to me.

 Tell us about your book…